NIEHS/beethoven/README.md

 - **stage**: the stage of the pipeline the object is used in.
 Object transformations are also articulated here.
 Allowable keywords:

-  - raw
+  - download: raw downloaded data
+  - proc: processed data
   - calc: results from processing-calculation chains
-  - fit: Ready for base/meta learner fitting
+  - fit: fit models
   - result: Final result
   - log
   - log10

 - **source:** the original data source
   - AQS
   - MODIS
   - GMTED